Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Overview

 The results for $J_H\to 0^{+}$ (anti-Hund-like) are listed in the row of $J_H>0$ in Fig.~\ref{classification}(a).
-In this case, our RPA calculation yields $U^{(c)}_c<U^{(s)}_c$, suggesting that the CDW is preferred to the SDW.
-Therefore, in the $\mathbb{R}^4$ CDW-SDW order-parameter space, the CDW axis becomes the ``easy'' axis.
-However, this doesn't suggest a pure CDW state as generally perceived \cite{LiangFu,VishwanathYou}, because here we have three 4-component vectorial DW order parameters, which can not all point along the ``easy" CDW axis, as their mutual perpendicular relation is robust against the tiny $J_H$ term.
-Our subsequent MF energy minimization yields a DW state with one scalar CDW component mixed with two mutually perpendicular vectorial SDW components with equal amplitude, with the CDW randomly choosing one wave vector $\bm{Q}_\alpha$ from the three symmetry-related ones and the two SDW hosting the remaining two.
+In this case, our RPA calculation yields $U^{(v)}_c<U^{(s)}_c$, suggesting that the VDW is preferred to the SDW.
+Therefore, in the $\mathbb{R}^4$ VDW-SDW order-parameter space, the VDW axis becomes the ``easy'' axis.
+However, this doesn't suggest a pure VDW state as generally perceived \cite{LiangFu,VishwanathYou}, because here we have three 4-component vectorial DW order parameters, which can not all point along the ``easy" VDW axis, as their mutual perpendicular relation is robust against the tiny $J_H$ term.
+Our subsequent MF energy minimization yields a DW state with one scalar VDW component mixed with two mutually perpendicular vectorial SDW components with equal amplitude, with the VDW randomly choosing one wave vector $\bm{Q}_\alpha$ from the three symmetry-related ones and the two SDW hosting the remaining two.
 Obviously, this nematic DW state spontaneously breaks the $C_3$ rotation symmetry, and the obtained stripy charge order is consistent with recent STM experiments \cite{Jiang, Kerelsky}.
 This DW state is schematically shown in Fig.~\ref{classification}(d).
 The number of Goldstone modes and the topological properties in this case are the same as those in $J_H\to 0^{-}$.
 As for the SC, the singlet SC with $d+id$ pairing symmetry is preferred.

+The schematic phase diagram with respect to the $U$-$J_H$ parameters are shown in Fig.~\ref{classification}(e).
 Besides the $J_H$-dependence, our results reveal two asymmetric doping-dependent behaviors in the pairing phase diagram.
 One is the asymmetry with respect to the charge neutral point (CNP): the $T_c$ at the negative dopings is much higher than that at the positive dopings, which is due to the higher DOS in the former case.
 The other asymmetry is with respect to each VH doping: the $T_c$ on the higher-doping side of each VH point is higher than that on its lower-doping side.
 This asymmetry is attributed to the better FS-nesting and hence stronger DW fluctuations in the former case.
-These two asymmetric doping-dependent behaviors are well consistent with the experiments \cite{caoyuan1,Yankowitz}, implying that the pairing in the MA-TBG should be mediated by the spin-charge DW fluctuations.
+These two asymmetric doping-dependent behaviors are well consistent with the experiments \cite{caoyuan1,Yankowitz}, implying that the pairing in the MA-TBG should be mediated by the spin-valley DW fluctuations.